Meet Zoe

 I understand why people avoid this stage.

+It’s messy.
+It’s personal.
 And there’s no neat playbook.

 But it’s also where things start to feel true again.